sanger-pathogens/Unicycler/README.md

 After producing the graph, SPAdes can perform further repeat resolution by using paired-end information.
 Since two reads in a pair are close to each other in the original DNA, SPAdes can use this to trace paths in the graph to form larger contigs (see [their paper on ExSPAnder](http://bioinformatics.oxfordjournals.org/content/30/12/i293.short)).
 However, the SPAdes contigs with repeat resolution do not come in graph form – they are only available in a FASTA file.

-### Unicycler pipeline in brief
+# How it works

 Unicycler uses SPAdes to get an assembly graph made from Illumina reads.
 Since Illumina reads are accurate, this graph has very few mistakes.
 But since Illumina reads are short, it will also contain unresolved repeats.
-Unicycler then uses the SPAdes repeat resolution and long read alignments to build 'bridges' between non-repeat contigs, simplifying the graph into fewer, longer contigs.
+Unicycler then uses the SPAdes repeat resolution and long-read alignments to build 'bridges' between non-repeat contigs, simplifying the graph into fewer, longer contigs.

 Essentially, Unicycler is a scaffolder which uses long reads to properly arrange Illumina contigs.
 But unlike a naive scaffolding tool which operates on assembled _contigs_, Unicycler works on an assembly _graph_.
 This gives it much more information to complete assemblies and a lower risk of mistakes.

-Here is the process in a bit more detail:
+Here is the hybrid assembly process in a bit more detail:

 ### 1. Read correction